 We have 19 Teaching Assistants (TAs) who support alongside the class teachers, by delivering specialised programmes and general classroom support; this includes main support in the core subjects of Maths and English.
-Four of our Teaching Assistants are Higher Level Teaching Assistants (HLTAs).
+Two of our Teaching Assistants who are Higher Level Teaching Assistants (HLTAs) have been leading the Nurture Provision this year.

-Children who have an EHC plan receive tailored support, including support from a Teaching Assistant - this support will reflect the provision and outcomes detailed in their EHCP.
+Children who have an EHC plan receive support from a Teaching Assistant - this support will reflect the provision and outcomes detailed in their EHCP.